jyothish2904/PSP-Work_Diary/week1.md

+#Profile: Jyothish p Linesh

 # WEEK 1:

 # Task to do :

 # Task completed :

-# issues needed to be addressed:
+# Issues Needed to be addressed: